smarie/python-valid8/docs/index.md

 ## See Also

+ * I opened this [discussion on python-ideas](https://groups.google.com/forum/#!topic/python-ideas/ZSp9UKmnF2Q) to suggest a `validate` statement, functional equivalent of `assert_valid`, that would be built-in the python syntax so as to reduce parenthesis.
+Feel free to jump in !
  * [decorator](http://decorator.readthedocs.io/en/stable/) library, which provides everything one needs to create complex decorators easily (signature and annotations-preserving decorators, decorators with class factory) as well as provides some useful decorators (`@contextmanager`, `@blocking`, `@dispatch_on`).
 We use it to preserve the signature of wrapped methods.
  * Julien Danjou's [Definitive Guide to Python Exceptions](https://julien.danjou.info/blog/2016/python-exceptions-guide).
 It was of great inspiration and help to design `valid8`'s exception hierarchy.